Biden acknowledges weak debate performance as Democratic questions swirl over whether he’ll stay in the presidential race - Local News 8

 For instance, there wasn’t agreement on Biden’s decision to seek a second term, “but once he decides, he decides,” and the wagons are circled.

-“The most likely scenario is that nothing f***ing changes, right?
+“The most likely scenario is that nothing f**king changes, right?
 Because why would it?” said one Democratic operative.

 The operative pointed the finger at the president’s top advisers for allowing Biden to take the debate stage while knowing what they must have known.